aoviedob/TE5/README.md

-# TE5 - Tickets and Events System
+# TE5 - Tickets and Events System - Testing CD

 This project is about a System to manage events, the Event's Organizers could create different types of events and tickets that the customers can buy.